212-LAWYERS or (212) 344-1000

 Read More Β»

-According to the Journal of the American Medical Association (JAMA), the third leading cause of death in the United States is medical negligence, right behind heart disease and cancer.
-In 2012, more than $3 billion was spent in medical malpractice payouts, meaning that there is an average of one payout every 43 minutes.
-It is estimated that approximately 200,000 patients are killed each year as a result of medical errors.
+According to the Journal of the American Medical Association (JAMA), the third leading cause of death in the United States is medical negligence.
+It falls right behind heart disease and cancer.
+In 2012, the cost of medical malpractice payouts was more than $3 billion, which was an average of 1 payout every 43 minutes.
+About 65,000 to 200,000 deaths are caused each year by medical accidents.
+According to hospital records, 25,000 to 120,000 deaths are a result of medical malpractice or negligence every year.

 Read More Β»